RashaMou/dev-init-scripts/README.md

 If creating an original script not yet in this repository please add a comment at the bottom of the script in the form: #Creator/Contributor: github-username:Real-Name(optional).

 If making some changes to an existing script please comment your changes and add your name in a comment at the bottom in the form: #Contributor: github-username:Real-Name(optional).

+# Disclaimer
+By using any of these scripts you assume all responsibility for any damage caused to your system as a result of running any script found herein.